This post may include affiliate links. Thank you for your support.

 • Presentation!
 Make sure you plan out what type juices you plan on offering and think about the number of pitchers or carafes for serving.
 Also, you will need to pull out your champagne flutes or grab some plastic champagne flutes online.
 Lastly, grab some small bowls for holding your cocktail garnishes!

-What food to serve with champagne and orange juice
+Serving champagne and orange juice

 Traditional mimosas – a blend of champagne or sparkling wine, such as prosecco, and orange juice – is generally considered a brunch drink.
 However, since the mimosa cocktail is light on alcohol, it makes a great anytime drink!